wetdog/scatter-sounds/README.md

 5. Reduce the dimensionality of the YAMNet emb(1024) to 3 components.
 6. Generate the spritesheet image, the sprite clip, and the projections file.

-The generated files are stored in the data folder of the project, once they are generated the webpage would list the dataset on the select form.
+The generated files are stored in the data folder of the project, once they are generated you can pass as url argument the name of your dataset and it will be rendered.